About

 My works continue to incorporate found ‘natural’ materials such as bark, soil, fallen petals, pollen and most recently lichen.
 These can be ground into powders or steeped into pastes before being used, but there is a purposeful frustration in making marks that either fail fully to take to a surface, do not apply evenly, or rub off immediately.

 My most recent project, Viriditas, is ongoing at The Lab of Experimental Art (LEA), Madrid.
-Viriditas is a term taken from the mediaeval Benedictine saint, Hildegard Von Bingen, and the project emerged from what I see as a continued and sustained contradiction at the heart of my practice, and perhaps my life.
+Viriditas is a term taken from the mediaeval Benedictine saint, Hildegard Von Bingen, and the project emerged from what I see as a continued and sustained contradiction at the heart of my practice.
 On the one hand, a tension within the materiality of my work (the use of non-human alongside man-made materials) and the time-scales of my practice (human/non-human), and on the other hand, a tension between my deep interest in attempting to be present in my body (and to be alive to the gratitude and joy of the art making process) and my state/s as a nervous city-dweller, too-often distracted, self-distracting, somebody caught in the day-to-day rush of getting by.
 This is not a simple tension between stillness and activity, but the desires engendered by the two, both generative and conflictive.

 My writing has appeared in The London Magazine and 3:AM Magazine.